 Department of Health Civil Penalties for Hospitals - PASSED

 HB 1148 establishes civil fines and stop placements for hospitals that fail or refuse to comply with state licensing standards.
 The bill also allows for DOH and the Office of Attorney General to recover enforcement costs associated with inspections.
 This bill provides stronger enforcement mechanisms, particularly around patient safety and well-being violations.
-The bill passed the House, 60 – 37, and the Senate 32 – 16.
-The bill was signed into law by the Governor on April 16 and takes effect on July 25, 2021.
+The bill passed the House, 60-37, and the Senate 32-16.
+The bill was signed into law by the governor on April 16 and took effect July 25, 2021.

 Nurse Delegation (Glucose) – DEAD